agritheory/edgedb_connections/readme.md

     sync_connection.close()
     assert sync_connection.is_closed() is True
 ```
-Since it's polite to close your database connection when you're done with it, we'll do that and assert that it is actually close.
+Since it's polite to close your database connection when you're done with it, we'll do that and assert that it is actually closed.
 Both the `close` and `is_closed` methods are coming from the `BlockingIOConnection` class.
 Let's run the test.
 ```
 ================================================================ test session starts =================================================================
 platform linux -- Python 3.8.2, pytest-5.4.1, py-1.8.1, pluggy-0.13.1